chaintope/tapyrus-signer/README.md

      * `parameter` Object of secret sharing parameters
           * `threshold` Integer value of threshold - 1.
           * `share_count` Integer value of signer count.
 (And also it is the number which shares should be created.)
      * `commitments` Array of commitment.
 A commitment is a point of secp256k1 curve.
-Which has x and y cordinates.
+Which has x and y coordinates.
 * `Blockvss[2]` Secret share for *positive*.
 Hex formatted scalar value of secp256k1 curve.
 * `Blockvss[3]` Object of additional data for the negative VSS.
 The fields are same with positive VSS's one.
 * `Blockvss[4]` Secret share for *negative*.
 Hex formatted scalar value of secp256k1 curve..